Colleges by Location

 One of the university's distinguishing features is its location in San Francisco, a world-renowned city known for its innovation, diversity, and cultural richness.
 USF takes advantage of this vibrant setting by promoting experiential learning opportunities and partnerships with local organizations, businesses, and institutions.
 By fostering a collaborative and inclusive environment, USF encourages students to engage in interdisciplinary learning, research, and creative expression, ultimately preparing them to be leaders in their communities and industries.

 University of San Francisco is a private university located in San Francisco, CA and set in an urban environment.
-Its campus is 55 acres in size.
 This institution follows a semester-based calendar.
-It has an acceptance rate of 71%.
-The freshman retention rate at University of San Francisco is 80.9% and the six-year graduation rate is 74%.
+It has an acceptance rate of 50%.
+The freshman retention rate at University of San Francisco is 80% and the six-year graduation rate is 71%.

-For freshmen, the application deadline for this school is January 15.
-Find out more about what you can expect if you get into University of San Francisco.
+The freshmen application deadline for this school is January 15.
+Here are some up-to-date information on important things to consider about University of San Francisco.

 Quick Facts